qkzk/fm/development.md

 ### Version 0.1.24

+#### Summary

+- New Context Menu (right click, Alt+t) with basic file operations.
+- Header (path, filename), Footer (other informations).
+- Every window can be clicked.
+Header, Footer, Files, Menus.
+Selectable element from menu can be clicked.
+- Integrated a lot of commands into `TuiApplications` or `CliApplications`.
+- Session for display settings.
+Settings are saved after each modification.
+- Better (?) keybindings.
+Alt+char open a menu whose name starts with this char.
+- Refactoring `lib`.
+Moved file to a few folders, separated display from status.
+- Many bug fixes

+#### Changelog

 - [x] refactor term manager.
 Separate content construction from drawing.
 - [x] better messages when asking a password
 - [x] FIX: trash is buggy.
 Can't delete definitely.
 Display is wrong when empty.